Dividend: Effect on stock price

 After a stock goes ex-dividend (when a dividend has just been paid, so there is no anticipation of another imminent dividend payment), the stock price should drop.

 To calculate the amount of the drop, the traditional method is to view the financial effects of the dividend from the perspective of the company.
-Since the company has paid say £x in dividends per share out of its cash account on the left hand side of the balance sheet, the equity account on the right side should decrease an equivalent amount.
+Since the company has paid £x in dividends per share out of its cash account on the left hand side of the balance sheet, the equity account on the right side should decrease an equivalent amount.
 This means that a £x dividend should result in a £x drop in the share price.

-A more accurate method of calculating this price is to look at the share price and dividend from the after-tax perspective of a share holder.
+A more accurate method of calculating the fall in price is to look at the share price and dividend from the after-tax perspective of a shareholder.
 The after-tax drop in the share price (or capital gain/loss) should be equivalent to the after-tax dividend.
 For example, if the tax of capital gains Tcg is 35%, and the tax on dividends Td is 15%, then a £1 dividend is equivalent to £0.85 of after-tax money.
-To get the same financial benefit from a capital loss, the after-tax capital loss value should equal £0.85.
+To get the same financial benefit from a, the after-tax capital loss value should equal £0.85.
 The pre-tax capital loss would be £0.85/1 − T_{cg} = £0.85/1 − 0.35 = £0.85/0.65 = £1.31.
 In this case, a dividend of £1 has led to a larger drop in the share price of £1.31, because the tax rate on capital losses is higher than the dividend tax rate.
+However in many countries the stock market is dominated by institutions which pay no additional tax on dividends received (as opposed to tax on overall profits).
+If that is the case, then the share price should fall by the full amount of the dividend.

 Finally, security analysis that does not take dividends into account may mute the decline in share price, for example in the case of a price–earnings ratio target that does not back out cash; or amplify the decline when comparing different periods.

 The effect of a dividend payment on share price is an important reason why it can sometimes be desirable to exercise an American option early.